ggirtsou/ggirtsou.github.io/_posts/2019-07-06-exchanging-messages-in-microservices.md

 ## How are the messages transmitted?

 Glad you asked!
 Through the [PubSub pattern](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern).
 There are many open-source tools, such as [Apache Kafka](https://kafka.apache.org/), [NATS](https://nats.io/), or managed like [Confluent](https://www.confluent.io/), and [AWS SQS](https://aws.amazon.com/sqs/).
-The terminology varies slightly in each tool, but the concept is simple:
+The terminology varies slightly in each tool, but the concept remains the same:

 * You have topics that hold the messages
 * Services create and consume messages from topics